 The first session takes place on Saturday and lasts for most of the day.
 All cars take part, and they may make as many attempts as they like to set a fast time throughout the day.

 The order of the first qualifying runs is decided by a random draw.
 Once everyone has completed their initial run they can elect to go out again if they so wish – but there’s a twist.
 When a driver wants to go out on the track they can join one of two different ‘lanes’: either the normal lane, or the fast track lane.

 Cars joining the normal lane can go out as many times as they like to try and improve their qualifying time, just like you’d expect from a normal qualifying session in Formula 1.
 If they can’t beat their original time it doesn’t matter, because the time they set earlier will still stand.

-Alternatively cars can join the fast lane.
-Anyone is this lane is given priority to go out on the track ahead of cars in the other lane, and is primarily for those that have yet to set a qualifying time.
+Alternatively, cars can join the fast lane.
+Anyone in this lane is given priority to go out on the track ahead of cars in the other lane and is primarily for those that have yet to set a qualifying time.
 However, a driver who has already set a time can choose to join the fast lane, but in doing so they give up any times they’ve already set.

-After that comes the Fast Nine shootout for pole position, which works in much the same way.
+After the last row shootout comes the Fast Nine shootout for pole position, which works in much the same way.
 The ninth-fastest from Saturday’s session goes out first, with the fastest car going last.
-Whoever has the highest average speed after all nine runs are complete gets pole for the Indy 500 in a week’s time.
+Whoever has the highest four-lap average speed after all nine runs are complete gets pole for the Indy 500 in a week’s time.

 This article was first published in 2017 and has since been updated